Lithium Extraction Methods

 Direct Lithium Extraction Traditional Production Method

-Other Methods of Lithium Extraction
+Other Emerging Lithium Extraction Methods

 Extensive research has been conducted to develop clay processing techniques for extracting lithium, including leaching with acid, alkaline, chloride, and sulfate, water disaggregation, and hydrothermal treatment.
 However, none of these methods have proven economically viable for extracting lithium from clay.